 The washing bins on top-loaders are so deep that it may be hard for shorter people to reach the bottom to retrieve clothes.
 When perusing them in the store, open the top and see if you can touch the bottom.
 If you have to lean in too much and you find yourself on your tippy toes, a top-loader probably isn’t for you.
 Do you really want to stand on your toes to do laundry for the next 10 years?

 Front-loading machines tend to be more expensive and have a ton of features, even on the most basic models.
+It can be hard to find one for under $600.
 Many of the new washers have sensors in them that you’ll want to be sure to wipe dry once in a while to keep them in good working order.
 Some models could potentially attract mold.
 This is an easy fix: either occasionally wipe the front area where water can accumulate or leave the door open.
-(Yes, the light may stay on for a minute or two if the door is left open, but it shuts off.)
+Yes, the light may stay on for a minute or two if the door is left open, but it shuts off.

 The other issue to consider is bending down to open the doors.
 Of course, the manufacturers took this into consideration and offer pedestals the washer and dryer can be placed upon, making them taller and much easier to use.
 They typically have drawers underneath for storing detergent and fabric softener.
 Unfortunately, these are not included in the price and generally cost around $250 each.
 That’s another $500 to add to the expense of the machine.
 Occasionally, some deals offer a discount on the pedestals when buying the washer and dryer, but don’t count on it.